jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

 ### Kapps'Ul

-You can use Kapps'UL, a virtual environnement provided by the FST, to use a VSCode instance with Scala and the relevant plugins installed.
+You can use Kapps'UL, a virtual environment provided by the FST, to use a VSCode instance with Scala and the relevant plugins installed.
 Your data will be stored on this platform, you will not be able to access them on your computer.

 *Warning:* if you want to use this environment outside of the faculty's network, you will have to use a [VPN](https://numerique.univ-lorraine.fr/catalogue-des-services/reseau-distant-vpn).